Technical Theatre Skills

 08 April 2021

 Requisites for this module

-Students will gain an understanding of the technical, legal and health and safety issues of performance in a range of scales and settings.
-They will learn to carry out established risk assessment procedures and to propose appropriate solutions to health and safety issues.
+Students will gain an understanding of the technical, health and safety issues of performance in a range of scales and settings.

 To develop awareness of: